-I’m so excited that we’re just about to enter cherry season!
+We are so excited that we just entered cherry season!
 Eating fresh cherries brings back so many wonderful childhood memories of summertime – swimming, playing with friends, and of course, spitting those pits.
 But did you know that cherries are one of the top fruits for your health?

 These little relatives of peaches, plums, and nectarines have one of the highest scores for antioxidants.
 The anthocyanins, which give the cherry its red/purple color, help to reduce inflammation in the body, which is great if you suffer from joint pain, muscle aches, arthritis, or gout.
 They are also low on the glycemic index (GI), which means they don’t spike your blood sugar level – which is so important if you have insulin resistance, pre-diabetes, or diabetes.